imagej/imagej.github.io/_pages/Imglib2_Morphological_Operations.md

 # Morphological operations in Imglib2.

-The presentation of what are morphological operations is left to [Wikipedia](wikipedia_Mathematical_morphology "wikilink").
+The presentation of what are morphological operations is left to {% include wikipedia title='Mathematical morphology' text='Wikipedia'%}.

 ## Package content and location.